Piyawanno/Gaimon/README.md

 # Gaimon

-Gaimon is an open-source MVC Web Framework.
+Gaimon is an open-source ERP application.

 ## Installation